Advertising

 Check it out:

-The organization calculated that anime and other video content lost 906.5 billion to 1.4 trillion yen (about $6.8 to $10.5 billion) to piracy, while manga and other published media lost 395.2 billion to 831.1 billion yen (about $3 to $6.2 billion).
+The organization calculated that anime and other video content from Japan suffered losses of 906.5 billion to 1.4 trillion yen (approximately US$6.8 to US$10.5 billion) due to piracy, while manga and other published media lost between 395.2 billion and 831.1 billion yen (approximately US$3 to US$6.2 billion).

 Furthermore, CODA attributed the increase in piracy to people spending more time indoors due to the COVID-19 pandemic and the proliferation of streaming services.
-Therefore, the Nikkei Asia newspaper stated that this figure exceeds the value of the entire licensed content market, which is estimated at 600 billion yen (approximately US$5.19 billion) annually.
+Therefore, the Nikkei Asia newspaper stated that this number exceeds the value of the entire licensed content market, which is estimated at 600 billion yen (approximately US$5.19 billion) annually.

 Source: CODA News